-One viewer challenged whether the ad encouraged dangerous and irresponsible driving.
+Four complainants challenged whether the ad condoned irresponsible and dangerous driving.

-We investigated the ad under BCAP Code rule 20.1 20.1 Advertisements must not condone or encourage dangerous, competitive, inconsiderate or irresponsible driving or motorcycling.
-Advertisements must not suggest that driving or motorcycling safely is staid or boring.
+We investigated the ad under BCAP Code rules 20.1 20.1 Advertisements must not condone or encourage dangerous, competitive, inconsiderate or irresponsible driving or motorcycling.
+Advertisements must not suggest that driving or motorcycling safely is staid or boring. and 20.3 20.3 Motoring advertisements must not demonstrate power, acceleration or handling characteristics except in a clear context of safety.
+Reference to those characteristics must not suggest excitement, aggression or competitiveness.
 (Motoring), but did not find it in breach.

 No further action necessary.